Skin Laser Treatments

 Lasers calibrated for Indian skin

 Aggressive imported laser settings cause pigment-rebound that outlasts the original concern.
-The four operating commitments below set how DDC keeps laser care safe for III–V skin.
+The four operating commitments below set how Delhi Derma Clinic keeps laser care safe for III–V skin.

-For first-time laser exposure on Indian skin, a small test patch in a discreet area lets us calibrate against your specific pigment-rebound profile before treating the visible zone.
-The protocol is standard at DDC for any patient new to laser work.
+- Test-patch protocol For first-time laser exposure on Indian skin, a small test patch in a discreet area lets us calibrate against your specific pigment-rebound profile before treating the visible zone.
+The protocol is standard at Delhi Derma Clinic for any patient new to laser work.

-The decision method below shows how the dermatologist routes you within laser care.
-Laser-pathway decisions begin with confirming the concern is laser-appropriate at all — many pigmentation patterns respond to topicals first and laser only as a stable-pattern adjunct, not as primary treatment.
-Wavelength choice depends on lesion target depth and surrounding skin type; fluence settings depend on individual response patterns established through the test-patch protocol.
-Multi-session courses across months produce more reliable outcomes than aggressive single-session approaches in Indian skin, where pigment-rebound risk concentrates around any laser-treated zone.
+Laser-pathway decisions begin with confirming the concern is laser-appropriate at all.
+Many pigmentation patterns respond to topicals first and laser only as a stable-pattern adjunct, not as primary treatment.
+Multi-session courses across months produce more reliable outcomes than aggressive single-session approaches in Indian skin.

 Decision method — six structured steps